Fourier coefficients of the net-baryon number density and chiral criticality: Fourier coefficients in a QCD-like effective model

 \subsection{Criticality in the PQM model}

-In the PQM model, the thermodynamic potential at non-vanishing temperature $T$ and imaginary quark chemical potential $\theta_q=\text{Im}\,\mu_q/T$ exhibits the Roberge-Weiss periodicity~\cite{roberge86:_gauge_qcd}, a residual of the $Z(N_c)$ symmetry, which is an exact symmetry of QCD in the limit of infinitely heavy quarks.
-The Polyakov-Nambu-Jona-Lasinio model \cite{fukushima04:_chiral_polyak,ratti06:_phases_qcd} is expected to yield compatible results, since the phase structures, including the Roberge-Weiss transition, are very similar in the two models ~\cite{sakai08:_polyak_nambu_jona_lasin,morita11:_probin_decon_in_chiral_effec}.
+In the PQM model, the thermodynamic potential at nonvanishing temperature $T$ and imaginary quark chemical potential $\theta_q=\text{Im}\,\mu_q/T$ exhibits the Roberge-Weiss periodicity~\cite{roberge86:_gauge_qcd}, a residual of the $Z(N_c)$ symmetry, which is an exact symmetry of QCD in the limit of infinitely heavy quarks.
+The Polyakov--Nambu--Jona-Lasinio model \cite{fukushima04:_chiral_polyak,ratti06:_phases_qcd} is expected to yield compatible results, since the phase structures, including the Roberge-Weiss transition, are very similar in the two models ~\cite{sakai08:_polyak_nambu_jona_lasin,morita11:_probin_decon_in_chiral_effec}.

 In the following we adopt the mean-field approximation, including renormalized quark vacuum fluctuations~\cite{skokov10:_vacuum_fluct_and_therm_of_chiral_model}.
 The thermodynamic potential per unit volume $\Omega$ in the PQM model is obtained by extremizing the functional